9 Common Types of Fantasy Characters (With Examples)

 9. The Reluctant Villain

 There are many potential facets to this character.
 Maybe they’ve fallen on hard times and are lured by the antagonist with promises of a better life if they only commit these few small (and bad) deeds.
 Or maybe they’ve been raised by unsavory people and they would lose everything they have if they turn away from them.
 Perhaps they are being threatened and don’t have a choice.
 Either way, they are an antagonistic force that is committed to the bad side to a degree.
 What differentiates them from the Villain is that they also hesitate at every bad move they make.
 You'll often find Reluctant Villains in grimdark fantasy, a subgenre characterized by morally gray characters and plotlines.

 Tyrion Lannister is an interesting character because of his grey shades.
 He is part of a family of villains, and out of familial obligation, he spends the first few books acting in the best interest of Lannister House.
 However, acting in their best interest often requires committing villainous deeds.
 So while readers might be able to empathize with Tyrion’s desire to protect — and fit in with — his family, they still recognize many of his actions as “bad.”

 - Regent (Worm)

 - Theon Greyjoy (Game of Thrones)

 - Count Dracula (Blood for Dracula)

-12 Epic Fantasy Books like Game of Thrones
+- The 12 Best Epic Fantasy Books Like Game of Thrones

 Who are some of your all-time favorite fantasy characters?
 Let us know in the comments below!